 As I already said, I need to convert the database files from Joplin to a format Zola can read.
 There is no super easy solution.
 In the end I wrote a small Python helper program to convert the file formats.

 There is a python library called python-frontmatter to read, write and manipulate Markdown Front-Matter files.
 I even found a fork from NGenetzky that supports the custom Joplin format.
-With this, I was able to read in the Joplin files and output the some data in the TOML Front-Matter format.
+With this I was able to read in the Joplin files and output the same data with the TOML Front-Matter format.

-I had to convert smaller things like the date format and write some function to find the corresponding tag-names in Joplin‘s database, but otherwise it was quite smooth to implement all this.
+I had to convert smaller things like the date format and write some functions to find the corresponding tag-names in Joplin‘s database, but otherwise it was quite smooth to implement all this.

 The code is ugly as hell, since I just wanted to test my idea and build a quick’n’dirty prototype.
 I never bothered to rewrite any of it.
 It just works (TM).